S. Davies is a business communications coach who gives workshops on how to keep your professional reputation squeaky-clean and drama-free.

-Not speaking up.
-Remember in school---high school or college---when your teachers and instructors would include class participation in your final grade?
-Even if it was just 5% of your overall grade at the end of the semester, getting a 5% boost could mean the difference between getting an average GPA or being nudge up to an above average GPA.
+Remember in school—high school or college—when your teachers and instructors would include class participation in your final grade?
+Even if it was just 5% of your overall grade at the end of the semester, getting a 5% boost could mean the difference between getting an average GPA or being nudged up to an above-average GPA.
 Well, in the school of life, participation at work is just as important to your career as it was when you were in college.

-If you are afraid of speaking up at work because you’re afraid you might create a conflict with a co-worker read How To Deal with Conflict in the workplace.
-That way, instead of trying to avoid conflict all the time you can speak up confidently knowing that if you do inadvertently upset someone, you’ll have the skills to resolve the conflict.
+If you are afraid of speaking up at work because you’re afraid you might create a conflict with a co-worker, you can read articles or a book about how to deal with conflict in the workplace.
+That way, instead of trying to avoid conflict all the time, you can speak up confidently, knowing that if you do inadvertently upset someone, you’ll have the skills to resolve the conflict.

-We are prepared for insults, but compliments leave us baffled.— Mason Cooley
+We are prepared for insults, but compliments leave us baffled.

-Not accepting praise and compliments.
 Many people who are unhappy at work will often cite a lack of recognition for all the hours they put in at the office, day in and day out, week after week.
-These people feel under-appreciated and taken for granted.
-Yet many of these same people are unable to accept a simple compliment from a colleague---whether it be a compliment on a stylish suit they’re wearing or praise for a nicely designed annual stakeholders report.
-Instead of graciously saying “Thank you!” when being complimented, they’ll say something self-effacing like “Oh, I’m out of clean laundry so I’m wearing my business clothes today.”
-Or “It didn’t take me very long to design that document.
+These people feel underappreciated and taken for granted.
+Yet many of these same people are unable to accept a simple compliment from a colleague—whether it be a compliment on a stylish suit they’re wearing or praise for a nicely designed annual stakeholders report.
+Instead of graciously saying “Thank you!” when being complimented, they’ll say something self-effacing like, “Oh, I’m out of clean laundry, so I’m wearing my business clothes today.”
+Or, “It didn’t take me very long to design that document.
 I adapted it from some other projects I worked on.”

 Another reason not accepting praise or compliments from your boss or co-workers could be holding you back is because it’s actually an insult to reject someone’s compliment.
-Essentially, when you dismiss someone’s compliment, you are suggesting that they’re wrong, that they don’t know what they are talking about and that they have poor judgement.
-Now, if you think unconsciously telling your boss he or she has bad judgement is good for your career, think again.
+Essentially, when you dismiss someone’s compliment, you are suggesting that they’re wrong, that they don’t know what they are talking about, and that they have poor judgment.
+Now, if you think unconsciously telling your boss they have bad judgment is good for your career, think again.
 False modesty and excessive humility are not great characteristics when you’re trying to get ahead at work.

 Are there other bad work habits that can hold you back not featured here?
 Leave a comment or suggestion for other bad habits that people should avoid if they want to get ahead at work.